TRIGEMINAL NEURALGIA –

 • Decreased outflow of metabolic waste, causing pain

-• Entire muscle to shorten, crushing underlying nerves, arteries, and veins (burning mouth syndrome)
+• Entire muscle to shorten, crushing underlying nerves, arteries, and veins (Burning Mouth Syndrome)

 Adhesions: Understanding the Consequences of Overstrain